How We Got to Now

 Frequently Asked Questions

-How We Got to Now is a standalone limited series, and there are no plans for a second season.
-The production was designed as a complete miniseries to cover specific historical innovations and has concluded its intended run.
+How We Got to Now is a standalone limited series, and there are currently no plans for a second season.
+While it could theoretically return in an anthology format with new topics, the original production was designed as a complete six-part documentary.

 The series is based on the non-fiction book How We Got to Now: Six Innovations That Made the Modern World by Steven Johnson.
-As a documentary, it explores the true history of scientific breakthroughs and the real people who made them possible.
+It utilizes the author's extensive research to tell the true story of how specific inventions fundamentally changed the course of human history.